deleonab/Automating-Infrastructure-with-Terraform2/README.md

 ![Image of infrastructure](./images/tooling_project_16.png)

+ We shall be building a secure and resilient 3 Tier infrastructure inside our own AWS Virtual Private Cloud network for the McQuire Intel company (which uses WordPress CMS for its main business website, and in addition to that, a Tooling Website for their DevOps team.
+For improved security and performance, a decision has been made to use a reverse proxy technology of which we shall use NGINX to achieve this.

+It will be made up 3 Tiers:

+Layer 1.
+Public subnets to host our bastion and nat gateway

+Layer 2: Private subnet to host our webservers

+Layer 3: Data layer to host our Elastic File System EFS and RDS database.

+Of major importance to this project are Cost, Security, Scalability, availability, resilience, and monitoring.

+Skills Required : AWS, Terraform, Linux scripting

+For our entire infrastructure, we will be creating, implementing Infrastructure as code using Terraform which is a cloud agnostic IAC tool.
+We shall maintain state using a remote backend to enable effective collaboration from the teams using S3 and Dynamo DB.

  We shall be creating the following resources in a 3 tier, multi AZ architecture.

  Route 53 DNS which will use a custom domain naim and be the entry point to our Load balancer